< Back

 • Suitable (i.e., according to the patient's condition) supplemental oxygen equipment should be ready at the bedside, such as a low-flow and high-flow nasal cannula, a face mask, or noninvasive ventilation equipment.

-• Vital signs, including HR, RR, BP, and SpO2, should be monitored closely during and after extubation.
+• Vital signs, including heart rate, respiratory rate, blood pressure, and SpO2, should be monitored closely during and after extubation.

 • The patient should be sitting up as much as possible to promote airway clearance.

-Other required equipment includes scissors (to cut/remove securement devices/tape) and a 10cc syringe.
-Prior to extubation, the ETT and the patient’s mouth should both be suctioned to ensure no secretions have pooled above the ETT cuff.
+Other required equipment includes scissors (to cut/remove securement devices/tape) and a 10-cc syringe.
+Prior to extubation, the ETT and the patient's mouth should both be suctioned to ensure no secretions have pooled above the ETT cuff.
 To extubate, the ETT securement device is released by one team member while the ETT is held in place by another.
-The 10cc syringe is attached for cuff deflation.
+The 10-cc syringe is attached for cuff deflation.
 The patient is instructed to cough or exhale, during which the cuff is quickly deflated, and the ETT is removed in a smooth, swift motion.
 Any orogastric tubes can be removed simultaneously with the ETT.
 Oral secretions should be suctioned to avoid aspiration.
-The nurse and providers should immediately auscultate for post-intubation stridor.
-A patient who develops stridor may have upper airway edema and may need to be reintubated (typically with a smaller ETT) and often given a short course of glucocorticoids as described above.
-Patients at low risk for reintubation should be extubated with a regular nasal cannula at the bedside and weaned from this as tolerated (Epstein & Joyce-Brady, 2020; Hyzy, 2020).
+The APRN and providers should immediately auscultate for post-intubation stridor.
+A patient who develops stridor may have upper airway edema and may need to be reintubated (typically with a smaller ETT) and often given a short course of glucocorticoids, as described above.
+Patients at low risk for reintubation should be extubated with a regular nasal cannula at the bedside and weaned from this as tolerated (Epstein, 2024b; Hyzy, 2024).

-Individualized plans for patients ensure that interventions are tailored to the patient’s needs.
+Individualized plans for patients ensure that interventions are tailored to the patient's needs.
 Patient assessment is key in post-extubation care.
-When developing a plan of care for the patient following extubation, the interdisciplinary team should consider the O2 and PEEP requirements as well as respiratory drive while the patient was ventilated.
+When developing a plan of care for the patient following extubation, the interprofessional team should consider the O2 and PEEP requirements as well as respiratory drive while the patient is ventilated.
 Many patients tolerate eating within a few hours of extubation, especially those intubated for a week or less.
-Those who were intubated for longer than 2 weeks or those with confounding factors that increase their risk of aspiration (e.g., neuromuscular condition, decreased level of consciousness, critical care myopathy) may need to wait 12-24 hours before eating.
+Those who were intubated for longer than 2 weeks or those with confounding factors that increase their risk of aspiration (e.g., neuromuscular condition, decreased level of consciousness, critical care myopathy) may need to wait 12 to 24 hours before eating.
 A swallow evaluation completed by a speech and language pathologist is a more conservative option for allowing an at-risk patient to resume eating safely while minimizing the risk of aspiration.
-Patients may be considered for discharge from the ICU after 12 - 24 hours (Hyzy, 2020).
+Patients may be considered for discharge from the ICU after 12 to 24 hours (Hyzy, 2024).

-Some patients will assume work of breathing appropriately after extubation but require additional O2 support.
-Risk factors for post-extubation respiratory failure include previously failed SBTs/extubations, a weak cough or absent cuff leak, a need for frequent suctioning (every 1-2 hours), GCS< 8 or other altered mental status (e.g., delirium), a positive fluid balance in the 24 hours prior to extubation, age over 65 with a chronic cardiac or respiratory disease (e.g., heart failure, COPD), pneumonia as the primary indication for mechanical ventilation, pulmonary hypertension, interstitial lung disease or multiple comorbidities.
+Some patients will assume the work of breathing appropriately after extubation but require additional O2 support.
+Risk factors for post-extubation respiratory failure include previously failed SBTs/extubations, a weak cough or absent cuff leak, a need for frequent suctioning (every 1 to 2 hours), GCS less than 8 or other altered mental status (e.g., delirium), a positive fluid balance in the 24 hours prior to extubation, age over 65 with a chronic cardiac or respiratory disease (e.g., heart failure, COPD), pneumonia as the primary indication for MV, pulmonary hypertension, interstitial lung disease, or multiple comorbidities.
 Following extubation, respiratory distress is typically related to poor secretion clearance, laryngeal edema, heart failure, bronchospasm, or aspiration.
 Respiratory failure following extubation typically presents with decreasing SpO2, increasing RR, stridor, and other indications of respiratory distress (e.g., accessory muscle use).
 A humidified high-flow nasal cannula (HFNC) provides O2 and PEEP support and has been shown to improve airway clearance and prevent reintubation in these patients.
 In combination with vigilant monitoring, preemptive NIPPV or HFNC are feasible options for extubated patients at increased risk for post-extubation respiratory failure.
 NIPPV is not used routinely for all patients following extubation but may be especially beneficial in those prone to hypercapnic respiratory failure (e.g., COPD) and those with heart failure.
-If a patient is stable but appears to be showing signs of respiratory distress following extubation, blood gas analysis and a chest x-ray may be considered to help determine the underlying etiology for the dysfunction (Epstein & Joyce-Brady, 2020; Hyzy, 2020).
+If a patient is stable but appears to be showing signs of respiratory distress following extubation, a blood gas analysis and a chest x-ray may be considered to help determine the underlying etiology of the dysfunction (Epstein, 2024a; Hyzy, 2024).

-Unplanned extubations are not frequent, occurring in only 3-12 % of intubated patients.
-The risk increases in patients with poorly secured ETTs, who are orally intubated (versus nasally), are agitated, less-sedated, or physically restrained.
-The patient should be assessed promptly, and a low threshold set for immediate reintubation at the first indication of respiratory failure.
-Approximately half of the patients with unplanned extubations require reintubation within 12 hours (Hyzy, 2020).
+Unplanned extubations are not frequent, occurring in only 3% to 12% of intubated patients.
+The risk increases in patients with poorly secured ETTs, who are orally intubated (versus nasally), are agitated, less sedated, or physically restrained.
+The patient should be assessed promptly, and a low threshold should be set for immediate reintubation at the first indication of respiratory failure.
+Approximately half of the patients with unplanned extubations require reintubation within 12 hours (Hyzy, 2024).

-If patients become tachypneic or show any signs or symptoms of respiratory distress following extubation while on NIPPV, reintubation may be necessary.
+If patients become tachypneic or show any manifestations of respiratory distress following extubation while on NIPPV, reintubation may be necessary.
 The underlying cause of respiratory failure should be identified to avoid future difficulty with subsequent extubation attempts.
 These are most often cardiac or respiratory but may be psychological (anxiety, depression, delirium), ventilator, or nutrition-related.
-The assessment should include a clinical exam (to identify laryngeal edema, heart failure), laboratory studies (i.e., complete blood count, electrolyte/metabolic panel, blood gas analysis), electrocardiography (to identify arrhythmias, heart failure, myocardial ischemia), and a chest x-ray (to determine aspiration, heart failure, pleural effusion).
-The ventilator circuit should be evaluated (assessing for auto-PEEP, overventilation), as well as the patient’s current sedative/analgesic medications.
-Mechanical ventilation should be continued for an additional 1-2 days before attempting to extubate again while the underlying cause is addressed (e.g., diuretics to manage heart failure, sedative medication adjustments to optimize the level of consciousness along with any mood disorder symptoms).
-A patient who fails more than one extubation trial generally requires a tracheostomy for extended weaning protocols (Epstein & Joyce-Brady, 2020; Hyzy, 2020).
-As mentioned earlier, tracheostomy placement enhances patient comfort, reduces the need for sedation, and facilitates weaning (Hyzy & McSparron, 2020).
+The assessment should include a clinical exam (to identify laryngeal edema or heart failure), laboratory studies (i.e., complete blood count, electrolyte/metabolic panel, blood gas analysis), electrocardiography (to identify arrhythmias, heart failure, myocardial ischemia), and a chest x-ray (to determine aspiration, heart failure, pleural effusion).
+The ventilator circuit should be evaluated (assessing for auto-PEEP or overventilation), as well as the patient's current sedative/analgesic medications.
+MV should be continued for an additional 1 to 2 days before attempting to extubate again while the underlying cause is addressed (e.g., diuretics to manage heart failure, sedative medication adjustments to optimize the level of consciousness, along with any mood disorder manifestations).
+A patient who fails more than one extubation trial generally requires a tracheostomy for extended weaning protocols (Epstein, 2024a; Hyzy, 2024).
+As mentioned earlier, tracheostomy placement enhances patient comfort, reduces the need for sedation, and facilitates weaning (Hyzy & McSparron, 2024).

 Long-term acute care (LTAC) facilities focus solely on rehabilitation and ventilator weaning in challenging patients.
 Patients who may benefit from a transfer to such a facility include those with difficulty weaning previously, no ongoing acute illness, no dyspnea or hypoxemia during ventilation, a stable airway (e.g., tracheostomy), and a reliable route for daily nutrition in place (e.g., enteral feeding tube).
-These programs incorporate many of the tenets of rehabilitation nursing with respiratory care, integrating the family, caregivers, and exercise to accomplish specified and focused weaning goals (Epstein & Joyce-Brady, 2020).
-In cases of a reversible disease process, a patient should not be considered permanently ventilator-dependent until weaning attempts have been unsuccessful for 3 months (MacIntyre, 2004).
+These programs incorporate many of the tenets of rehabilitation nursing with respiratory care, integrating the family, caregivers, and exercise to accomplish specified and focused weaning goals (Epstein, 2024a).

 References